 #2.
 Start with the basics

-After parents decide they want to teach their children a foreign language, starting with the basics for a while will jumpstart their evolution.
+After parents decide they want to teach English language to their children or any foreign language, starting with the basics for a while will jumpstart their evolution.
 Even if parents don’t know the language themselves, they can start by exposing children to songs, cartoons, and movies in that language.

 Hearing the target language can help children of different ages get familiar with its tones and auditory particularities.
 When starting the process, parents should consider including the following activities.